MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix when already authenticated, there is a flash of the landing page.
   * fix spasaming when logging in
   * fix routing when going from landing to app
   * fix double spinner when loading app